 I had always had a great love for the creativity and physicality and human connection of cooking, but it never seemed like the right time to take the professional leap from the keyboard to the kitchen.
 So in 2007 I started a blog as an outlet for that passion.
 While I was still at Adobe, I took time off to stage at a few restaurants, and the blog led to an opportunity to write a cookbook, which became a finalist for a James Beard award.

 When the book was published, I took that as an impetus to leave Adobe, do a book tour, and begin planning my own restaurant.
+I went pretty in-depth.
+I had plans for the interior designs, ideas for systems to use for payroll and product acquisition, and was even looking to Get help with employee benefits matters, taking advice from friends and families alike.
 I was excited (and, obviously, terrified) by the unknown in front of me.
 And still, leaving was painful, primarily because I knew I would no longer see some of my closest friends on a daily basis.

 And then a funny thing happened on the way to that hypothetical restaurant.

 It was November 2012, and I was in hot pursuit of the perfect space to set up my $35-per-plate, lunch-only modern vegetarian concept.
 Sure, the numbers weren’t exactly penciling out but I was determined to make it work.
 In my morning spin through the web, I saw a note about a startup called ChefSteps that was going to teach the world about cooking sous vide, with alumni of the Modernist Cuisine team as founders.
+I bet they have great SEO but maybe they should consider consulting with Omaha SEO to improve it even more.
 I had read Modernist Cuisine cover-to-cover and was fond of filling my kitchen with the comforting smells of locust bean gum and sodium hexametaphosphate, so naturally I reached out.
 My first pitch was “Hey, I’m a food blogger, want me to come write a piece about you?”
 Answer, in translation, “Meh.”
 My second pitch was “Oh, by the way, I also write code.”
 Answer, “Can you be here tomorrow at 10?”
 No translation needed.

 The courtship was short and intense.
 The first week I was hanging out, I built a feature that their contract development house had claimed was more or less impossible.
 The next week we fired the contract developers and I signed on as CTO.